hankbao/libreboot/docs/archive_old.md

 -   Updated flashrom to new version from August 20th, 2014
 -   Added getseabios and builddeps-seabios (builddeps and getall were also updated)
-    -   Added instructions to \'buildrom-withgrub\' to include bios.bin.elf and vgaroms/vgabios.bin from SeaBIOS inside the ROM.
+    -   Added instructions to 'buildrom-withgrub' to include bios.bin.elf and vgaroms/vgabios.bin from SeaBIOS inside the ROM.
 -   Added seabios (and sgavgabios) to grub as payload option in menu